thet/talk-ploneconf2025-ajaxify/talk.md

 registry.patterns.inject.trigger =
     // All anchors with the pat-inject class.
     `a.pat-inject`
-    // All anchors within an element with the pat-inject class.
+    // All anchors within `.pat-inject` from the same domain.
     + `.pat-inject a[href^="${window.location.origin}"]`
     // Except files.
     + `:not([href*="@@download"])`